 If your highlights are extremely light, almost white – they likely belong in the 9 or 10 tones on the chart.
 Now, pick out the color you want your highlights to be.
-Usually, you would want your highlights to be at least a few tones darker, according to the chart.
+Usually, according to the chart, you would want your highlights to be at least a few tones darker.

 The toner you pick should be the color you’d want your color to be.
 When you’re going from dark to light, it can be hard.
 On the other hand, when you want your hair to be darker, it can be pretty easy to pick a toner – but be careful nonetheless.